 In the midst of a global pandemic, Levi has had to rethink various technical aspects of their show.
 Originally a solo piece that included moments of audience participation and heavy set design, the performance will now be presented pre-recorded over YouTube.
 However, instead of considering the shift a direct substitution for one medium over another, Levi hopes to combine the theatrical and cinematic into a hybrid form, noting that “queer sensibility itself is the pursuance of ‘and,’ and not ‘or’.”

 Levi’s creative and technical team is made up of Taliyah Trueheart, Anastasia Kreisel, and Senior Lecturer Carolyn Goelzer, who have each brought their own expertise to the piece, be it cinematography or lighting design.
 Levi emphasizes the importance of collaboration within solo performance, noting that it can “be in a bit of a vacuum” and that “having someone there to see what you can’t see can be grounding.”

 “‘spit fire, drink gasoline (repeat)’ is a ruminative, intimate exploration accompanied by sand and glitter.
 The performance is articulative and experimental, portraying the body as an element of multiplicity.
 “To be queer is to reject structure,” says Levi.
 “We are, as humans, projects.”

-Sara Pistono '21 is a communications assistant for the Department of Performing and Media Arts.
+Sara Pistono ’21 is a communications assistant in the Performing and Media Arts Department.